All Episodes

 It's just that simple.

-But if it's not in our constitution, it ought not be in anybody's reasoning or anybody's decision making when it comes to deciding law in cases that come before the Supreme Court.
+But if it's not in our Constitution, it ought not be in anybody's reasoning or anybody's decision-making when it comes to deciding law in cases that come before the Supreme Court.

-What Justice Breyer is essentially saying here is that there are certain things that go on in this country that he disagrees with, and he may find better way of handling them in foreign countries, and since he's a judge, and since Other judges are writing these things in other countries.
+What Justice Breyer is essentially saying here is that there are certain things that go on in this country that he disagrees with, and he may find a better way of handling them in foreign countries.

 That is 180 degrees out of phase, and it is precisely why I have this profound concern of the direction the court's heading.

-Uh uh public pressure, political pressure, and they have stood fast, they've remained solid in their beliefs on the Constitution.
+They've remained solid in their beliefs on the Constitution.

-Who was foreign law Justice Kennedy cited it.
+Justice Kennedy cited it.

 Well, what good is any law in any state if nine lawyers at the Supreme Court can find what they're doing elsewhere around the world and say, you states are so far behind the curve, you don't know what you're doing.

-They're way ahead of us on this, say in Belgium.
+They're way ahead of us on this, say, in Belgium.

-Sir, not in the Constitution, you can't do that.
+Sir, not in the Constitution.

-This start once you start finding things that aren't there and pretending that they are, or inserting them yourself as a judge, the Constitution becomes meaningless, folks.
+And once this started with Roe versus Wade, and this is the big argument that people have, once you start finding things that aren't there and pretending that they are or inserting them yourself as a judge, the Constitution becomes meaningless, folks.

-The only way it would have meaning is if a majority of judges agreed on some civil right or human right or whatever, where they want to create a new one that's not in the Constitution.
+The only way it would have meaning is if a majority of judges agreed on some civil right or human right or whatever, or they want to create a new one that's not in the Constitution.

 That's not how these things happen.

-The laws are not written by judges, not supposed to be.
+The laws are not written by judges.

 Laws are written by elected representatives in Congress and the state legislatures.

-If they want to go foreign law, if they want to make a bill out of it, and they can convince enough members of Congress as elected officials we've sent there to do so and then get the president sign it, well then fine.
+If they want to go foreign law, if they want to make a bill out of it, and they can convince enough members of Congress as elected officials we've sent there to do so and then get the president to sign it, well then fine.

 But this is not how this is supposed to happen.